pdllerenas/ConnectFour/report/main.typ

 ) <terminal1>

 == Bitboards
-Bitboards are board representations relying solely on bits.
+Bitboards are board representations relying solely on bits @CP_Bitboards.
 More precisely, each of the $6 times 7 = 42$ spaces in the Connect Four board are represented by a single bit (this attains the value of 0 or 1) of information.
 In `C++`, the data type `uint64_t` is an unsigned integer with 64 bits of capacity.
 Since